HHRy/prawn-graph/README.markdown

   * <tt>gem install prawn prawn-graph</tt>

-Will give you the latest stable version of Prawn and the latest compatible version of prawn-graph.
+Will give you the latest 'stable' version of Prawn and the latest compatible version of prawn-graph.

 Using graphs in your PDF is as straightforward as: